himanshupradeep/Legacy-Code-to-Requirements/README.md

 ## Features

-- **Paste Any Python File:** Instantly extract and view both high-level system requirements and per-function requirements.
+- **Paste Any code :** Instantly extract and view both high-level system requirements and per-function requirements.
 - **Expandable, Numbered Requirement Cards:** Each requirement is interactive and linked to its code snippet.
 - **Export to CSV:** Download a categorized list of all requirements (System/Functional) with serial numbers.
 - **Designed for Automotive Legacy Modernization & Safety Workflows**